 - The CSR refers the proposal to a study section composed of NIH staff and scientists outside of the NIH who will review the proposal.
 They assign each proposal to the study section that is the best fit.
 However, you can recommend a study section for your proposal in your cover letter for the CSR to consider.
 To find the best study section that fits your proposal, browse the CSR’s list of SBIR/STTR study sections, also known as Scientific Review Groups (SRGs), or use the CSR’s Assisted Referral Tool.

-They seek at least 3 reviewers with the expertise needed to evaluate your proposal and who do not have any conflicts of interest.
-They will send a notice of your assigned panel with the names of people on the panel.
-You can request a reviewer be excluded, for example, if they are a directly competing business.
+- The Scientific Review Officer (SRO), which is the NIH staff in charge of a scientific review group, confirms the proposal’s fitness for the study section and notes problems in the application, the scope of the project, and the expertise needed to evaluate it.
+They seek at least three reviewers with the expertise needed to evaluate your proposal and who do not have any conflicts of interest.
+They will send a notice of your assigned panel with the names of the people on the panel.
+You can request a reviewer be excluded, for example, if they are part of a directly competing business.

 Center for Scientific Review

-NIH Understand the Review Process – a brief outline.
+NIH – Understand the Review Process – A brief outline.

-NLM.
-Grants and Funding Extramural Program.
-FAQs on priority scores and summary statements.
+NLM – Grants and Funding Extramural Program – FAQs on priority scores and summary statements.